 Once a company is declared insolvent, the insolvency proceedings can be used to restructure the company.
 In this case, the debtor can initiate the proceeding and make a request to present an insolvency plan for approval.
 This must be done in the first creditors' general meeting and is subject to approval by the creditors, who also take into consideration when deciding the report of the company's financial situation and assets produced by the court-appointed administrator.
-Note that the initiation of an insolvency proceeding produces a standstill effect on pending enforcement proceedings and operates the transfer of the administration of the company to the court-appointed insolvency administrator, as described in question 6.
+Note that the initiation of an insolvency proceeding produces a standstill effect on pending enforcement proceedings and operates the transfer of the administrator, as described in question 6.